 Probably not.
 It will get some use as a camping toilet – the lid clips into place so it can be taken in a car or van and would be good as a temporary or emergency toilet.

-After a year, I’ve come back to the realisation that a separating toilet (ie one that diverts the urine and crap at source) is the way to go for me – letting the urine go into the ground via a soakaway, or even collecting it for use as a fertiliser makes management much easier.
+After a year, I’ve come back to the realisation that for a small toilet, a separating toilet (ie one that diverts the urine and crap at source) is the way to go – letting the urine go into the ground via a soakaway, or even collecting it for use as a fertiliser makes management much easier.

-In the toilet, only the solids are kept, and with less volume to hold, emptying will be less frequent and hence even easier.
+In a separating or urine-diverting toilet, only the solids are retained, and with less volume to hold, emptying will be less frequent and hence even easier.
 Controlling odours will be easier too as urine tends to be the smelliest contributor!

 However, separators are not perfect.
 The compromise is that men really need to sit down to use them (otherwise wee can get into the solids container), and ladies need to sit fully (not hover).
 When you’re new to using a separator, it might take a few goes to find the perfect position and some ladies find they need to shuffle forwards a bit when weeing and backwards when pooing.